What you need to know

 During the festival we need many volunteers to keep the magic happening.
 There are sign-up boards at the Info Booth and three Volunteer Coordinators roaming the site to help you find a place to pitch in.

 Need Assistance or need to ask a Question?

-People wearing the bright yellow 2018 Blue Skies t-shirt that’s a different colour than yours are either part of the organizing committee or are on the security team.
+People wearing a 2022 Blue Skies t-shirt that’s a different colour than yours are either part of the organizing committee or are on the security team.
 If you need assistance, they will be able to help you.

 Tell your kids about them!

 Up at the top of the hill, beside the Info Booth.
 We hope you’ll never need to visit, but we’re here just in case.
 We are not a medical clinic, but we can offer first aid support for minor injuries and ailments, with a dose of TLC, and help support folks with bigger concerns get the help they need.

 Taking Care of the Land

-Blue Skies is proud of how, for over 40 years now, we’ve left as small a mark as we can on this beautiful piece of the Canadian landscape.
+Blue Skies is proud of how, for over 49 years now, we’ve left as small a mark as we can on this beautiful piece of the Canadian landscape.
 We’ve done this together by always treading very lightly and being extra attentive to the little things – picking up after ourselves, keeping our campsites and the Hill clean, and not leaving anything behind when we leave.
-That means anything from bottle caps and cigarette butts to worn out lawn chairs or tarps.
+That means anything from bottle caps and cigarette butts to worn out lawn chairs or tents/tarps.

 Please help us keep the site as gorgeous for the next 50 years as it is now.